Larvik: Recreation areas

 Hiking trails can be found throughout the municipality, including in the city forest Bøkeskogen, Norway's largest beech tree forest.
-This forest is home to various trails, from 2.6 km (1.6 mi.) to the longest which is 10 km (6.2 mi.) in length.
+This forest is home to various trails, starting at 2.6 km in length up to 10 km in length.
 Hiking trails can also be found at Mølen, which is an UNESCO GeoPark and home of Norway's largest stone beach.
-The Coastal Path (Kyststien) is a 35 km from Brunlanes to Stavern.
-Additional hiking trails can be found by Goksjø- and Farris Lakes.
+The Coastal Path (Kyststien) is a 35 km path through Brunlanes to the town Stavern.
+Additional hiking trails can be found by the lakes Goksjø and Farris.
 Farris Lake is the largest lake in Vestfold County.

 Due to the municipality's many rural areas, Larvik is known for its game hunting, and large forests are open for hunting.
 There are great stocks of moose; Larvik has among Norway's highest number of moose.
-Between 7-800 moose are annually slaughtered in the county.
+Between 700 and 800 moose are annually slaughtered in the county.
 Other important species of game are Roe deer, Red deer, Mountain hare, European beaver, and Common wood pigeon.

 Beaches

-List of publicly owned beaches in Larvik:
+List of publicly-owned beaches in Larvik: